 The InZone Education Foundation is governed by the InZone Education Foundation Board of Trustees.
 Our trustees share successful careers in the commercial and education sectors and have a passion for families and communities.
-We have trustees with expertise in human resources, marketing, education and strategy; and additionally trustees with a deep knowledge of mātauranga Māori to enhance the InZone kaupapa.
+We have trustees with expertise in human resources, brand, marketing and communications, education and strategy; and additionally trustees with a deep knowledge of mātauranga Māori to enhance the InZone kaupapa.

 To further strengthen governance, the Board has established four sub-committees: Finance, Audit and Risk; Development and Sustainability; HR and Remuneration; and Student Culture and Outcomes.